ystays/website-next/posts/creative-manifesto.md

 <u>Remarks</u>
 We want to do one thing at a time; to catch one bird with one stone.

 When necessary, abandon unfinished work, but at the right time.
+(The work is done when you feel it is.)